jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ## Generating the extension installer manually (.vsix file)
-If you have a custom fork and you want to distribute it to your team, you will want to create your own .vsix file:
+If you have a customised fork and you want to distribute it to your team, you will want to create your own .vsix file:
 1. `npm install -g vsce` (installs latest version of packaging tool)
 2. `vsce package -o ../mypackagefolder/my-behave-vsc.vsix`